channa-keshava/SalesSavvy/README.md

 # SalesSavvy

-SalesSavvy is a scalable e-commerce platform tailored for small and medium-sized businesses.
-It provides a comprehensive admin panel, customer interface, and payment integration to facilitate easy product and order management.
+SalesSavvy is an e-commerce solution designed for small and medium businesses, streamlining online sales and enhancing customer interactions.
+It features an admin panel for managing products, users, and orders, along with a customer interface for seamless browsing, shopping, and order tracking.
+The platform integrates secure payment options like Razorpay, PayPal, and Stripe while maintaining a scalable architecture that allows businesses to expand functionality as needed.
+Built with a full-stack approach, SalesSavvy uses React for a dynamic frontend, Java for backend logic, and MySQL for secure data management.
+Additionally, it incorporates sales management tools such as customer records and sales monitoring to improve operational efficiency.

 ## 🌐 Project Overview